Michael-Cowie/Notes/Math/probability/binomial_probability.md

 \end{aligned}
 ```

 for a specified number of successes after a fixed number of independent trials.
-A classicc occurrence of binomial probability is in video games where monster kills have a chance of dropping a specific item.
+A classic occurrence of binomial probability is in video games where monster kills have a chance of dropping a specific item.
 A classic gaming example comes from the Corrupted Gauntlet in Old School Runescape, where the Enhanced Crystal Seed has an approximate drop probability of

 ```math
 p = \frac{1}{400} = 0.0025